JonathonMifsud/BatchArtemisSRAMiner/README.md

 The standard pipeline follows these steps:

 1. Download SRA
+2. Check the that the raw reads have downloaded by looking in /scratch/your_root/your_project/raw_reads .
+You can use the `check_sra_downloads.sh` script to do this!
+Re-download any that are missing (make a new file with the accessions)
-2. Trim Assembly Abundance
+3. Trim Assembly Abundance
+4. Check that all contigs are non-zero in size in /project/your_root/your_project/contigs/final_contigs/
-3. Run blastxRdRp and blastxRVDB (these can be run simultaneously)
+6. Run blastxRdRp and blastxRVDB (these can be run simultaneously)
-4. Concatenate all the RVDB and RdRp contigs across all libraries using cat, etc.
+7. Concatenate all the RVDB and RdRp contigs across all libraries using cat, etc.
+The reason I do this is that it is expensive to run NT / NR blasts for each contig file because the giant databases have to be loaded in each time.
+Instead you concatentate all of the blast contigs together and run it once.
+E.g, `cat *_blastcontigs.fasta > combined.contigs.fa`
+6. Move `combined.contigs.fa` to the `/project/your_root/your_project/contigs/final_contigs/` i.e. the input location for blasts.
+7. Create an input accession file containing `combined`
-5. Run blastnr and blastnt
+8. Run blastnr and blastnt using this input file.
-6. Generate a summary table
+9. Generate a summary table (Anaconda is needed - see below)

 The large files e.g., raw and trimmed reads and abundance files are stored in /scratch/ while the smaller files tend to be in /project/